Flora of Morocco: The desert zones (semi-desert scrub, reg and sandy desert)

+In the depressions and inter-dunal areas, bushes Retama raetam, Ziziphus lotus, Genista saharae,Calligonum comosum, Acacia raddiana, Acacia seyal, Pistacia atlantica, Tamarix aphylla, Calligonum azel and Calligonum arich.
+In the depressions of the dayas and uidians, there are endemic species such as Panicum turgidum, Pituranthos sp., Neurada procumbens, Anastatica hyrochuntina and Astragalus gumbo.
+The hammadas often have endemics such as Pituranthos chloranthus, Helianthemum lippii, Gymnocarpos decander, Helianthemum kahiricum, Anabasis aretioides, Haloxylon scoparium and Arthrophytum schmittianum.

 Rivers and oases

 The larger rivers serve to spread the vegetation of the Mediterranean zone q.v. further south and allow the introduction of the plants of Africa to the north.
 Both rivers and oases support many anthropogenic species resembling in extreme cases tropical botanic gardens.

 The zones were established by the International Phytogeographic Excursion of 1936.